 Sign up to show your organisation’s commitment to ending homelessness through our Commitment to Refer.

-From 1 October 2018, as part of the Homelessness Reduction Act, public bodies are bound by the Duty to Refer.
+As part of the Homelessness Reduction Act (2017), public bodies are bound by the Duty to Refer.
 This is an obligation to refer anyone to a local authority if they are homeless or threatened with homelessness.

-Housing associations are not part of this, but many of our members are keen to support the act, so we worked with MHCLG to develop a housing association offer on the Duty to Refer.
+Despite not being included in this, many housing associations are keen to support the act.
+To help members to do this, we worked with the Department for Levelling Up, Housing and Communities (DLUCH) to develop a housing association offer on the Duty to Refer.
 We have called this the Commitment to Refer.

-The response so far has been overwhelmingly positive with over 200 of our members already signed up.
-This is clearly an issue housing associations care about.
+The response so far has been overwhelmingly positive with over 200 of our members (representing nearly 80% of homes owned by members) already signed up, proving once again that homelessness is an issue housing associations care about.

 We want every housing association to sign up to the Commitment to Refer.

-We appreciate that in many cases housing associations are already referring those at risk of homelessness, so this is about making a positive, public statement that shows housing associations are serious about ending homelessness.
+We know that in many cases housing associations are already referring those at risk of homelessness, and put in place tenancy sustainment support to prevent homelessness, so this is about making a positive, public statement that shows housing associations are serious about ending homelessness.

 If you’ve already signed up, make sure you take a look at the guidance on the Commitment to Refer we’ve prepared, as it details how to implement the commitment you’ve agreed to.